Sensory Friendly Program

-Parents of young people with a sensory need can be reluctant to attend live-theatre.
+Parents of young people with a sensory need can be reluctant to attend live theatre.
 Dedicated to inclusion, Fulton Theatre invites families with a child with a sensory need or other social, cognitive and physical challenges to participate in our Sensory Friendly Program at any Family Saturday Morning Series.
 We provide supports and resources for young people with a special need at all of our Family Series Productions.
-See the list of RESOURCES below.
+See the list of resources below.

 - We recognize that youth on the autism spectrum sometimes pace when they feel bored, uncomfortable and excited.
 We also understand that as they pace the child is simultaneously processing information!
 To accommodate these various abilities, the Fulton will make a television monitor available in the lobby for children requiring a mid-program break.

-- Social stories and other resources will be made available to program participants through the Fulton’s website, with follow-up instruction and support provided upon request the week the family attends a Family Series Production.
+- Social stories and other resources will be made available to program participants through Fulton’s website, with follow-up instruction and support provided upon request the week the family attends a Family Series Production.

 60- to 70-minute age-appropriate productions without an intermission.
 All performances at 11AM.